Calculate Your BMI

 Measure Your Height

-Stand straight against a wall and measure your height without shoes.
-Convert to meters (metric) or use inches (imperial).
+Stand straight against a wall and measure without shoes.

 Apply the Formula

-Square your height value, then divide your weight by this squared height.
-For imperial measurements, multiply the result by 703.
+Square your height, then divide your weight by the squared height.

 Interpret Your Result